scalawithcats/scala-with-cats/src/pages/monads/index.md

 at each step in the sequence.

 This is where monads come in.
-Informally, the most important feature of a monad is its `flatMap` method, which allows us to specify what happens next.
+A monad's `flatMap` method allows us to specify what happens next, taking into account an intermediate effect.
-Unlike `map`, the functions passed to `flatMap` result in a effect.
-With `Option`, `flatMap` they return `Some` or `None`.
-With `List`, they return `Lists`.
+The `flatMap` method of `Option` takes intermediate `Options` into account.
+The `flatMap` method of `List` handles intermediate `Lists`.
 And so on.
-The function specifies
-the application-specific part of the computation, and the `flatMap` method takes care of the effect allowing us to `flatMap` again.
+In each case, the function passed to `flatMap` specifies the application-specific part of the computation, and `flatMap` itself takes care of the effect allowing us to `flatMap` again.
 Let's ground things by looking at some examples.

 **Options**

-`Option` is a monad that allows us to sequence computations that may or may not return values.
+`Option` allows us to sequence computations that may or may not return values.
 Here are some examples: